Tillycairn Wood £55,000 Freehold

 - Just just after the hamlet of Ordhead keep going past a woodlands for sale sign,

-- Continue through Millbank until you reach a layby on the lefthand side with a telephone box.
+- Continue through Millbank until you reach a layby on the lefthand side .Please park here..
 Opposite the layby on the other side of the road is the entrance to the woods

 - Follow the main track, bearing right at the first junction and continue all the way for about 250m until you reach a fork in the track.
 Take the right fork and Tillycairn Wood is at the end of the track on your right .